tdebroc/Trackmania-Isep-A1/README.md

 Trackmania-Isep-A1
 ==================

-Specifications for the A1 ISEP project of Java : Trackmania Paper
+Specifications for the A1 ISEP project of Java : Trackmania Paper.
+Result is here :

 <a href="http://htmlpreview.github.io/?http://github.com/tdebroc/Trackmania-Isep-A1/blob/master/index.html">
   Trackmania ISEP A1 - English Spec